-Playwright Tennessee Williams famously turned his life into art, and among his many literary inspirations, he found a generous muse in his “spiritual home” – New Orleans – a city that fueled many of his works, including A Streetcar Named Desire, which earned him his first Pulitzer Prize for Drama.
+Playwright Tennessee Williams famously turned his life into art, and among his many literary inspirations, he found a generous muse in his “spiritual home” – New Orleans – a city that fueled many of his works, including his Pulitzer Prize-winning play A Streetcar Named Desire.
 New Orleans was an adopted home for the playwright who was born Thomas Lanier Williams on March 26, 1911 in Columbus, Mississippi.

-Williams described his childhood in Mississippi as pleasant and happy, but life changed for him when his family moved to St. Louis when he was seven.
+Williams described his childhood in Mississippi as pleasant and happy, but life changed for him at the age of seven when his family moved to St. Louis.
 His troubled family life and what he would later describe as his parents’ “wrong marriage” caused young Williams to turn inward and write.
 He started getting attention for his writing in high school, and wrote his first known play while studying journalism at the University of Missouri.
-But when he was forced to leave college by his father and work in a shoe factory, which he described as a “living death,” the strain of being unfulfilled weighed heavily on him and he suffered a nervous breakdown.
-His constant salvation was his writing.
-He was a prolific young author, eventually returning to college at the University of Iowa and graduating with an English degree in 1938.
+However, Williams' father derailed his literary pursuits, forcing him to leave college and work in a shoe factory, which he described as a “living death.”
+The strain of being unfulfilled weighed heavily on him and he suffered a nervous breakdown.
+Writing was his constant salvation.
+He eventually returned to college at the University of Iowa and graduated with an English degree in 1938.

 A year later at age 28, Williams moved to New Orleans, where he changed his name to Tennessee, a college nickname and the state where his father was from.
 This shift in location and identity allowed him to reinvent himself and his work.
-He soaked in life in New Orleans, which he described as “the last frontier of Bohemia," and the city became a heartbeat for his work.
+He soaked in the lifestyle of New Orleans, which he described as “the last frontier of Bohemia," and the city became a heartbeat for his work.

 Every year around Williams’s birthday, the Tennessee Williams/New Orleans Literary Festival kicks off a five-day celebration honoring the author’s creative genius in the city that inspired his work.
 As fans converge at the festival, event organizers provided this tour of some of the homes and French Quarter haunts that were part of Tennessee Williams’s New Orleans.